Materials

 Only the finest will do

-Aside from the quality of our blades, the joy of a Savernake knife is in customising every aspect to suit your own style preference.
+Aside from the quality of our blades, the joy of the Savernake experience is the ability to suit your own style preference our custom knives.

 From traditional woods and colourful stripes, to contemporary materials such as Richlite, Corian or Durat – and not forgetting the infinite design options offered by our G.F Smith paper range – we have selected and tested every single material primarily for its longevity and durability.